You must think about the consequences if you neglect your feet. It is always harder to fix a problem when it is broken.

 A good pair of shoes should have a deep and wide toe box, a stiff sole, some sort of fastening (laces or Velcro) and it should be slightly elevated at the heel, in a 2:1 ratio front of the shoe.
 Another good point for a shoe is, you should not be able to bend the shoe in half, this would mean there is no support or structure in the shoe so your foot will not be supported when walking, increasing the risk of rolling or twisting your ankle, especially on uneven surfaces.
 If you have all these 5 points in a shoe, you can’t go wrong!

 The best advice I can give for helping maintain foot health is moisturising your feet daily.
 Most common problems I see in clinic arise from lack of moisture in the skin.
-Developing a routine to moisturise our feet daily can be quite difficult, but I think, a lot of people have a daily moisturising routine for both face and body, why not have your foot present, as a reminder to moisturise your feet as often as you moisturise your face!
-One of my favourite range of products we have here at The Hub is the Dermatonics creams, there are different creams available for different needs and conditions such as heel balm, soothing cream and hard skin removing balm.
+Developing a routine to moisturise our feet daily can be quite difficult.
+A lot of people have a daily moisturising routine for both face and body.
+Why not have your foot present, as a reminder to moisturise your feet as often as you moisturise your face!
+One of my favourite range of products we have here at The Hub is the Dermatonics creams.
+There are different creams available for different needs and conditions such as heel balm, soothing cream and hard skin removing balm.

-If you are struggling or have concerns or questions, it is recommended that you see a healthcare professional as soon as possible.
-Feel free to contact us here at The Healthcare Hub on 02922 527 897 or email us on firstname.lastname@example.org for advice and recommendations or to book in with one of our experienced HCPC registered Podiatrists.
+If you are struggling or have concerns or questions, it is recommended that you see a healthcare professional.
+Feel free to contact us here at The Healthcare Hub on 02922 527 897 or email us on email@example.com for advice and recommendations or to book in with one of our experienced HCPC registered Podiatrists.
 Thank you for reading our blog on national feet week

 Supporting your local community